d-miles/php-rest-service/docs/README.md

 Function names will be converted from camel-case to dash-case. eg. `getFooBar()` will be converted to `/foo-bar`.

 You can also bind a function to a route other than the function name.
 Simply use the `@url` PHPDoc annotation to define the route.
-For example, `@url /foo-bar` will bind the function to the same route as `getFooBar()` would.
+For example, `@url foo-bar` will bind the function to the same route as `getFooBar()` would.

 <!-- div:right-panel -->